What this migration really means

 If you are moving to Squarespace because WordPress feels stressful, ask one more question before you do it: do you actually want a new platform, or do you want the website off your plate?

-Superpress usually recommends a managed rebuild when the business wants something more distinctive, more owned, and less dependent on a common template.
-We can rebuild the site, launch it, host it, and keep ongoing small changes handled through website management.
-That gives you a better website and a person responsible for it afterward.
+Superpress usually recommends a redesign plus ongoing management when the business wants something more distinctive, more owned, and less dependent on a common template — the redesign scoped as its own project, then small changes handled monthly from $97.
+That gives you a better website and a person responsible for it afterward, instead of another editor to learn.

 Squarespace migration compared with a custom managed site